adlnet/xAPI-Spec/xAPI.md

 * It MUST conform to the definition of multipart/mixed in [RFC 1341](http://www.w3.org/Protocols/rfc1341/7_2_Multipart.html) and:
     * The first part of the multipart document MUST contain the Statements themselves, with type "application/json".
     * Each additional part contains the raw data for an attachment and forms a logical part of the Statement.
 This capability will be available when issuing PUT or POST against the Statement resource.
     * MUST include an X-Experience-API-Hash parameter in each part's header after the first (Statements) part.
-	* This parameter MUST be set to match the "sha2" property of the attachment declaration corresponding to the attachment included in this part.
     * MUST include a Content-Transfer-Encoding parameter with a value of "binary" in each part's header after the first (statements) part.
     * SHOULD only include one copy of an attachment's data when the same attachment is used in multiple Statements that are sent together.
-    * SHOULD include a Content-Type parameter in each part's header, for the first part this MUST be "application/json".
+    * SHOULD include a Content-Type parameter in each part's header, for the first part (containing the statement) this MUST be "application/json".
+    * Where parameters have a corresponding property within the Attachment Object (outlined in the table above), the value of these parameters and properties for each Attachment MUST match.

 ###### LRS Requirements